 Using their sense of touch, students with visual impairments are able to explore select objects in the Egypt galleries in addition to artifact reproductions.
 A hands-on workshop explores facets of ancient Egyptian history, from the process of mummification to hieroglyphs.
 All Touch Tours and Workshops are co-taught by guides who are blind or visually impaired and guides who are sighted.
 To book a tour please visit Philly Touch Tours.

 Join the Penn Museum and other local families for an unforgettable night of sensory-friendly fun at our Evening Expedition.
-For children and teens aged 8–16 with intellectual and developmental disabilities and their families, this program offers a hands-on look into the lives of the ancients through active, engaging, multisensory activities.
+For children, teens, and young adults with intellectual and developmental disabilities and their families, this program offers a hands-on look into the lives of the ancients through active, engaging, multisensory activities.
 Our evening explorers will take part in an interactive game show, enjoy an introductory lesson to ancient Egyptian hieroglyphs, perform adaptive yoga, make crafts, and even touch artifacts from our ancient Peruvian mummy cart!
 The night will culminate with a flashlight tour of select Museum galleries.

 Customizable Visual Schedule